 - Replace time in social media with time making music for social or time working on your music/craft

 - Replace TV series with time playing music for the fun of it

 “Your shows are your nights out and your tours are your holidays!”

 – Be a morning person or a late-night person, Not both!

-My suggestion would be to find out what works best for you, working on music from 7 pm to 11 pm or working on music from 5 am to 9 am.
+I suggest finding out what works best for you, working on music from 7 pm to 11 pm or from 5 am to 9 am.